Miljoenenjacht: Variation used in 2008

 Just like in the previous variation, the five best players and a randomly selected audience member take place at one of six podiums and answer four questions, to which the answers are always numbers.
 The only difference is that the players have no possibility to press their buzzer and choose one of the suitcases.
 Instead of this the player whose answer is furthest away from the correct answer wins a small sum of money (€1000 for the first eliminated, €2000 for the second, €3000 for the third and €4000 for the fourth).

 Variation used from 2009 onward

 As in the previous two variations, the six players—those who turned down prizes from the previous rounds, plus the best players in the quiz—will answer questions with numerical answers.
-The difference is that the questions are now based on audience polls.
-Linda will ask a yes-or-no survey question to either the entire studio audience or a particular part of it (men, women, married men, married women, etc.) and once everyone has entered his answer, she will ask the players to guess how many people answered yes to that question.
+Now, however, questions are now based on audience polls.
+Linda will ask a yes-or-no question to either the entire studio audience or a particular group (men, women, married men, married women, etc.) and once everyone has entered their answer, she will ask the players to guess how many people answered affirmatively.
 Whoever is furthest away from the actual number is eliminated, but will win a sum of money as stated above.